Ride1UP LMT’D Review

 55lbs is right about right for this price range

 A rear rack and fenders would make the bike much more appealing to commuters.

 Ride1UP LMT’D Overview

 Best for: Women, Men, Elderly, Riders with limited movement

 The LMT’D ST model is a low-step eBike built with a focus on comfort, maneuverability, and power.
 The level of components on this bike makes it ideal for any type of urban riding whether it is on roads, bike paths, or light rural trails.

-This affordable comfort electric bike gets its ability from careful component choice.
+This affordable comfort-focused electric bike gets its ability from careful design and component choice.
 The frame is a lightweight alloy designed with a low step-through to make mounting and dismounting easy and convenient.
 Additionally, the electronics are integrated seamlessly into the frame giving it a sleek finish.

 As a step-through eBike with these components, the LMT’D is perfectly suited to women who like to wear dresses, those with movement limitations, seniors, and anybody who wants a comfortable ride without sacrificing power.

 Other components that add to the comfort of this bike include the rider-facing handlebars, 80mm travel air suspension fork, shock-absorbent 2.4″ tires by Schwalbe, and the plush gel Selle Royal saddle.